CORPORATE GOVERNANCE

 Special-purpose vehicles

-The company has established two special purpose vehicles which are managed independently from Rössing by their own set of trustees on which Rössing’s Board members are represented.
-These are The Rössing Foundation and The Rössing Environmental Rehabilitation Fund.
+The company has established the Rössing Foundation, a special purpose vehicle which is managed independently from Rössing by its own set of trustees on which Rössing’s Board members are represented.

 Financial statements